carldelfin/EF-psychopathy/README.md

-## Executive functions predict psychopathic traits in incarcerated violent offenders
+## Predicting psychopathic traits in incarcerated violent offenders using measures of executive functions

 This GitHub repository contains all code used in the study *Predicting psychopathic traits in incarcerated violent offenders using measures of executive functions*.
 The study is published in XXXX, DOI:XXXX.